 Simulations identify points of failure in supply chain designs.
 They stop and show students exactly where the failures are.
 And they provide a context for students to understand what went wrong.
 Then students make corrections and try again.
 They are drawn into a process of concentrating, analyzing feedback, and repeating the process after making corrections to their supply chain designs (this is deliberate practice).

 Reason 4.
-Using a Supply Chain Abacus
+Using a Supply Chain Abacus to Create Mental Models

 It is said that the tools we use rewire our brains.
 There are several studies indicating that individuals who learn math through the abacus or slide rule have a cognitive advantage over those who didn’t use these tools – see news story about thsi here.
 There are two theories as to why this is.
 The first is that abacus users develop mathematical skills in areas of the brain in charge of motor skills instead of language, which allows them to process mathematical problems much faster.
 The second theory is that by using the abacus, we’re able to see every single step it takes to solve a mathematical problem, and that allows subconscious areas of our brain to visually identify mathematical patterns and employ them to increase our math performance levels.

 It is the second theory, seeing every step, that is applicable to the way simulations can be used in teaching and learning about supply chains.
 Using the abacus analogy, we could say there are four types of beads on a supply chain abacus as shown in the picture below.
 Those four types of beads are: products; facilities; vehicles; and routes.
 When students create their supply chain model by entering the modeling data themselves for these four beads (or supply chain entities), it causes them to think about how the different entities interact, and how that interaction affects the performance of the entire supply chain system they are creating.
 A supply chain abacus shows students how to move and manipulate the entities so as to improve performance levels of the whole supply chain.
+This enables students to develop effective and accurate “mental models” of the supply chains they work on.
+It is these mental models that make it possible to understand how supply chains work and how to best manage them.

 Effective simulations also link operating performance in a supply chain with economic performance so students see how to combine different supply chain entities to get both good performance and good economic results.
 Virtual economies in many video games combine performance with economic results, but they often work like simple calculators and don’t let players directly manipulate each entity (because that would not make for good entertainment).
 So many video game simulations are good for entertainment, but not so good for learning.